-Opex and Opex per bbl: Are non-IFRS measures which do not have a standardised meaning prescribed by IFRS.
-These non-IFRS finance measures are included because management uses the information to analyse cash generation and financial performance of the Company.
+Opex and Opex per bbl: Is a Non-IFRS financial measures and non-IFRS financial ratio, respectively, which do not have standardised meanings prescribed by IFRS.
+These are included because management uses the information to analyse cash generation and financial performance of the Company.
 Opex represents the operating cash expenses incurred by the Company during the period including the leases that are associated with operations, such as bareboat contracts for key operating equipment, such as FSOs, FPSOs, and warehouses.
 Opex is calculated by effectively adjusting non-cash items from the Operating Cost in the financial statements and adding lease costs.
 Opex is divided by production in the period to arrive at Opex per bbl.